mworion/MountWizzard4/doc/source/install/python.rst

 installers for Windows and OSx can be downloaded from python.org.

 .. warning::
-    Please do not use a newer version of python than 3.9.x!
+    Please do not use a newer version of python than 3.9 if you would use MW4 on other platforms than Windows, Mac or x86 Linux.
 Some libraries bring precompiled binaries with them and they might not be available for a newer python version.
-A good overview what could run is in the readme on github.

 If you already have python 3.7 - 3.10 installed, you can skip this section and go directly to the MW4 installation process.
 If you have to install python3.8